 The amount of due diligence that each buyer requests does vary depending on the size of the deal, the buyer’s background, and the available information.
 If there is bank financing involved, then the bank will also require due diligence information.
 Usually, the buyer will have their accountant review information and request information from the seller and their accountant.
 In addition to the financial information, they will want their lawyer to view any contracts that the seller’s business has with suppliers, customers, and employees.

 Due diligence is designed to confirm that the business is what was stated to the potential buyer by the seller and broker.
 In addition, they want to see if there are things that could cause problems for the new buyers, such as pending lawsuits or a large customer that has canceled their contract.
 During the review process, the buyer and their attorney and accountant will have questions.
-When the information is reviewed and the questions are answered to the satisfaction of the buyer, the next step in the business sale process is for the attorneys to negotiate the purchase agreement.
+When the information is reviewed, and the questions are answered to the satisfaction of the buyer, the next step in the business sale process is for the attorneys to negotiate the purchase agreement.

 Usually, the Purchase Agreement has been signed before the closing, but sometimes everything is agreed to, and then a closing date is set with the plan of signing the agreement at the closing.
 Often, the closing takes place at the buyer or seller’s attorney’s office, with all parties present to finalize the deal and exchange payment.
 However, sometimes, the closing is handled virtually with an electronic copy signed, and the funds are paid via wire transfer to a seller’s bank account.

 Congratulations, the deal is closed.
-Now, the seller will typically provide a transition period that has been negotiated where they will help the buyer take over the functions of the business and assist in understanding the customers, products, services, and employees.
+Now, the seller will typically provide a transition period that has been negotiated, during which they will help the buyer take over the functions of the business and assist in understanding the customers, products, services, and employees.
 The transition period can vary from a few days to several years, depending on the needs and desires of both buyer and seller.
 If the transition period is longer than a month or two, then typically, a salary is negotiated before the closing, where the seller will be paid depending on how much they plan on working.
 Often, it starts as full-time and moves to part-time.
 Then, the business is handed off to the buyer, who operates the company on their own after receiving training from the seller.